-However, Transit Gurus may add the total cost of repairs to the purchase price of the trailer and include it in the calculation of any depreciation losses the company may be entitled to for the use of the trailer in its business.
+However, Transit Gurus may be able to add the total cost of repairs to the purchase price of the trailer and include it in the calculation of any depreciation losses the company may be entitled to for the use of the trailer in its business.
+Depreciation entitlements would arise once the essential initial repairs were completed and the trailer was able to be used or be available for use.